abo3skr2019/my-Common-Utility-Scripts/Readme.md

   - `save_hrefs_to_file(hrefs, output_file)`: Saves extracted href links to a file.

 ### 6. Prefix-Matcher

 This script organizes files by their prefixes and moves them to respective directories.

 - **Functions:**
   - `organize_files_by_prefix(exclude_dirs=None)`: Organizes files by their prefixes, excluding specified directories.

+### 7.PDFConverter

+This Script Converts Office 365 Formats into PDFs

 ## Usage